Tom Lee (Florida politician): Chief Financial Officer campaign

 When Tom Gallagher, the Chief Financial Officer of Florida, opted to run for Governor of Florida in 2006 rather than seek re-election, Lee, who could not seek another term in the legislature due to term limits, ran to succeed him.
-He faced State Representative Randy J. Johnson and Milton V. Bauguess in the Republican primary, and he received endorsements from then-Governor Jeb Bush and then-Lieutenant Governor Toni Jennings.
+He faced State Representative Randy Johnson and Milton V. Bauguess in the Republican primary, and he received endorsements from then-Governor Jeb Bush and then-Lieutenant Governor Toni Jennings.
 Despite the fact that Bush and Lee had a frequently contentious relationship, Bush praised Lee for the leadership qualities that he would bring to the office, noting, "I think it's important to have leadership in the executive branch of Tallahassee.
 The right kind of Republican leadership is very important."
 During the campaign, Lee and Johnson exchanged attacks over each other's willingness to accept campaign contributions from industries that they would regulate if elected, including the insurance industry.
 Lee declared, "I have proven time and time again over a decade of being in the Senate that I can stand independent of my contributors on issues that are important to the consumers of Florida," while noting, "Let's just say, in a variety of ways, [Johnson's] campaign is taking great liberties with the truth, particularly with his so-called commitment not to take insurance money."
 Ultimately, Lee won out over his opponents by a wide margin, receiving 57% of the vote to Johnson's 37% and Bauguess' 6%, and advanced to the general election, where he faced Alex Sink, the Democratic nominee.
 Sink attacked him for failing to properly address property insurance during his time in the legislature and managed to rack up endorsements from a majority of the newspapers in the state, including the Florida Times-Union, which praised Sink for exceeding the qualifications for the job, while criticizing Lee for failing to meet them.
 In the final days of the campaign, polling showed that Lee held a 39-38% lead over Sink, which her campaign noted had narrowed from an earlier six point margin.
 Despite the close campaign, however, Lee ended up losing to Sink, receiving 46% of the vote to her 54%.